huaweicloud/terraform-provider-huaweicloud/docs/resources/elb_listener.md

   set to true, X-Forwarded-Host in the request header from the clients can be set to Host in the request header sent from the load balancer to backend servers.
 The default value is true.
 This parameter is valid only when the protocol is set to *HTTP* or *HTTPS*.

+* `forward_proto` - (Optional, Bool) Specifies whether to transfer the listener protocol of the load balancer to backend servers through the HTTP header of the packet.

+* `real_ip` - (Optional, Bool) Specifies whether to transfer the source IP address of the client to backend servers through the HTTP header of the packet.

+* `forward_elb_id` - (Optional, Bool) Specifies whether to transfer the load balancer ID to backend servers through the HTTP header of the packet.

+* `sni_match_algo` - (Optional, String) Specifies how wildcard domain name matches with the SNI certificates used by the listener.
+Value options: **longest_suffix**, **wildcard**.

+* `security_policy_id` - (Optional, String) Specifies the ID of the custom security policy.
+The parameter is available only for HTTPS listeners added to a dedicated load balancer.
+If both `security_policy_id` and `tls_ciphers_policy` are specified, only `security_policy_id` will take effect.

+* `enable_member_retry` - (Optional, Bool) Specifies whether to enable health check retries for backend servers.

 * `access_policy` - (Optional, String) Specifies the access policy for the listener.
 Valid options are *white* and *black*.